exercism/rust-test-runner/README.md

 - The rust project in this repo is a filter which transforms Cargo's native testing output to the format expected by Exercism
 - The dockerfile contains a multi-stage build: the first stage builds the test script, and the second stage uses it to run the student's solution and test suite and transform the output appropriately

-## Run the test runner

-To run the tests of an arbitrary exercise, do the following:

-1. Open a terminal in the project's root
-2. Run `./bin/run.sh <exercise-slug> <solution-dir> <output-dir>`

-Once the test runner has finished, its results will be written to `<output-dir>/results.json`.

 ## Run the test runner on an exercise using Docker

 _This script is provided for testing purposes, as it mimics how test runners run in Exercism's production environment._